 Your Registration Fee covers everything from:

 Aside from having an amazing idea, and making brilliant art, you will need to produce your event (or hire a producer).
-Melbourne Fringe does not produce events for artists (though we do put on some of our own events in the Festival Club and around town).
+Melbourne Fringe does not produce events for artists.

 Producing a show involves everything from securing a venue, managing the budget, scheduling rehearsals, marketing and publicity, ticketing, sourcing technical equipment if required, obtaining insurance and licences and much more.
 We provide you with a variety of great resources and free information sessions to guide you through all of this, and are always on the end of the phone to offer advice, but it is up to you to make the event happen.

-There is an inside charge per ticket – this inside charge must be included in the ticket price you advertise for your event.
-For all tickets sold through the Melbourne Fringe ticketing system (online, over the phone or at our box offices), we will retain the following amounts per ticket:
+There is an inside charge per ticket, included in the ticket price you advertise for your event.
+Melbourne Fringe retains the following amounts per ticket sold through our ticketing system:

-There sure are – our Money for Art (Grants and Bursaries) program assists artists in turning their ideas into reality.
-There is everything from cold hard cash, to an extra bit of dosh to cover your rego fees.
-Check back in April once registrations have opened for all the details.
+There sure are – our Money for Art (microgrants and bursaries) program assists artists in turning their ideas into reality.
+And we know artists need support now more than ever.
+A lot of our Money for Art programs have closed but there are a few opportunities still available.
+There is everything from cold hard cash in the Eventotron bursary, to an extra bit of dosh to cover your rego fees (see Ralph McLean microgrants and City of Moreland microgrants).